ShomaJPN/PreventMountVolume/README.md

   - osascript (for FinderDialog)
   - perl (for replace Variables)

-- Tested under Mojave 10.14.6 (Confrim Dialog/TCC appear at the first run)
+- Tested under Mojave 10.14.6 (Confirm Dialog/TCC appear at the first run)

 ## Usage
 Excute ShellScripts with launchctl / launchd.